Are You Wearing Your Bike Helmet Wrong? Find Out Now

 3. Wear a helmet that covers the temples and the forehead.

-4. The straps can be adjusted to warrant a secure fitting.
+4. The straps can be adjusted to ensure a secure fit.

 5. Examine for gaps or areas that are loose.

-6. Repair the helmet if it is damaged or if it is too old.
+6. Repair the helmet if it is damaged or too old.

-Make Sure Straps are Secure for An Ideal Fit
+Make Sure the Straps are Secure for An Ideal Fit

 The straps must be secure to ensure a secure fit and optimal security when riding with a helmet on.
-They play an essential function in keeping your helmet in place and keeping it from moving or dropping off on your bike ride.
-First, secure the chin strap tightly underneath your jaw to warrant an appropriate size.
+They are essential in keeping your helmet in place and preventing it from moving or falling off on your bike ride.
+First, secure the chin strap tightly underneath your jaw to ensure an appropriate size.
 The strap should be snug.
 However, it shouldn’t be too tight.

 Check that the straps have not bent and there’s no extra looseness.
-When you properly secure the straps correctly, you will enjoy the most secure and comfortable fitting, allowing you peace of mind while you begin your cycling adventure.
+When properly securing the straps correctly, you will enjoy the most secure and comfortable fit, allowing you peace of mind while you begin your cycling adventure.

 Helmet Straps